momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 Sometimes the Convert button in VTFEdit is grayed out despite the sections for both the .wad file and output folder being filled out.
 If this occurs try reselecting both the .wad file and the path for the output folder.
 If this does not work then change the paths for the .wad file and output folder to something else.

 ### Missing clip brushes/invisible walls
 The decompilers are not capable of exporting clip brushes.
 You will have to go through the original map in-game and find where these should be to recreate them.
 This is easier if you are already familiar with the map and its game mode.
+As mentioned previously in this guide, any func_wall entities being used as invisible walls should be replaced with world geometry using either of the toolsinvisible, toolsclip, or toolsplayerclip textures.

 ### Tiny holes in geometry
 The decompilers will often make tiny 1 unit or smaller holes in surfaces around or in complex geometry.
 Wherever you see a hole into the skybox/void you will have to remake the brush.